StefRuseva88/unit-tests-chai-mocha/README.md

 ---
 ## Overview

-This project is designed to demonstrate how to set up and run tests using Mocha and Chai in a CommonJS environment.
-It includes the necessary steps to initialize a Node.js project, install dependencies, and run tests.
+This repository demonstrates how to configure and execute unit tests using Mocha and Chai in a Node.js environment.
+The project includes step-by-step instructions for initializing a Node.js project, installing dependencies, and setting up Mocha and Chai for testing.

 ## Getting Started

-### Prerequisites
+### Requirements

 Before you begin, ensure you have Node.js installed.
 You can download it from [Node.js official website](https://nodejs.org/).

 ### Installation

-1. **Initialize your project**
+1. **Initialize the Project**
+- Start by creating a `package.json` file:

     ```sh
     npm init
     ```

-    Follow the prompts to set up your `package.json`.
+- Follow the prompts to complete the setup.

-2. **Install Dependencies**
+2. **Install Mocha and Chai**
+- Install Mocha as the test runner and Chai for assertions:

     ```sh
     npm install
     npm install chai
     npm install mocha
     ```

-### Running Tests
+### Running the Tests

-To run your tests with Mocha, use the following command:
+- To run your tests using Mocha, use the following command:

 ```sh
 npm run test
 ```
+- This will execute all tests within the project.

 ### Module Format
 For the purposes of this project, it doesn't matter which standard you'd prefer to use – ESM or CommonJS.
 This time I used CommonJS.

 If you chose the CommonJS standard, you don't have to change the file extension of the test files and you don't need to add `"type": "module"` in the `package.json` file.

 ### CommonJS
 CommonJS is a module system that is widely used in Node.js.
 In this project, I have used the CommonJS module format.
 This means you can require modules using `require()` and export modules using `module.exports`.
 Here is an example:
 ```sh